| Endorsed by GLRC Executive Committee on March 2, 2007 I. Introduction Invasive species come from outside an ecosystem, degrade habitat,

 likelihood that invasions will be addressed successfully while

 populations are still localized and can be contained and eradicated.
+Federal, State, Tribal and Local governments, as well as

 non-governmental entities, have developed a variety of approaches and